tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 ### Collection variables are listed in each Pre-request

-This snippet allows you to see things _before_ each request is made:
+This code snippet allows you to see things _before_ each request is made in the **Pre-Request Script** tab:

 ```
 console.log('Collection variables before:\r\n'.concat(pm.collectionVariables.values.map((v) =>  v.key + ': ' + v.value).sort().join('\r\n')));